 When deciding what your Estate Planning is going to be, the family dynamic is very important as to how the assets are held.
 Potential Part IV claims against an Estate (which we will not cover in this article) need to be considered, together with the individual needs of each family member when determining what proportion of your Estate should be gifted to whom.

 Sometimes it may be the case when there are some children to another relationship and some children to a current relationship, that extra thought needs to be given to what inheritances each child is likely to receive and what is fair and reasonable in the circumstances.

 Mutual Will Agreements + Specific Documents

-It can be a difficult conversation to have with you spouse/de-facto partner as it can raise issues of trust, but in the end may be the only way to ensure that all parties can have certainty and peace of mind.
+It can be a difficult conversation to have with your spouse/de-facto partner as it can raise issues of trust, but in the end, may be the only way to ensure that all parties can have certainty and peace of mind.

 Guardianship + Avoiding Legal Issues

 Often the biggest concern of parents is what will happen to their children upon their death.
 In blended families, it can often be the case that one of the children’s parents is ‘out of the picture’.
 Consequently, the children live full time with their biological parent and their step-parent.
 Understandable, the biological partner is worried that, if something were to happen to them, their child or children would be separated from their step-parent and forced to live with their other biological partner.